zhengyangqiu/zhengyangqiu/README.md

 ---

 - 🙋‍♂️ A Junior computing graudate student specializing in JavaScript and Java technologies and AWS.
-Currenlt working as software engineer assoicate at Atos HMRC.
+Currenlt working as C# developer graduate at RWE supply & trading.
 Professional experience with the technologies listed in the toolbox below.

 - 👨‍💻 I enjoy coding for fun😋 and making toy projects🎈.